secretstartups/handbook/job-families/engineering/development/backend/senior/index.html.md

 The group focuses on providing GitLab's team with data-driven product insights to build a better GitLab.

 #### Requirements
-The Senior Backend Engineer for Product Intelligence extends the Senior Backend Engineer requirements with the following additional nice to have requirements.
+The Senior Backend Engineer for Product Intelligence extends the Senior Backend Engineer requirements with these additional requirements and responsibilities.

 ##### Nice to have
 * Proven database development experience.